mprinc/docker.github.io/engine/swarm/swarm-tutorial/scale-service.md

     helloworld.5.ba19kca06l18zujfwxyc5lkyn  alpine  worker2   Running        Running 24 seconds
     ```

-    You can see that swarm has created 4 new tasks to scale to a total of 5
+    You can see that <span class='important'>swarm has created 4 new tasks</span> to scale to a total of 5
     running instances of Alpine Linux.
 The tasks are distributed between the
     three nodes of the swarm.
 One is running on `manager1`.